whatyouhide/elixir-love-at-first-sip/slides.md

 ???

 As I said, Elixir shares most of its features with Erlang.

+I will divide the rest of this talk in two main parts:

-In the next part of the talk, I will first highlight some of the great things that Elixir inherits from Erlang, then I will focus on what Elixir brings to the table when compared with Erlang.
+- in the first one I'll talk about all the awesome things that Elixir inherits from Erlang
+- in the second one I'll focus on what Elixir brings to the table and why one may want to choose it over Erlang

 I will skim over the basics (syntax, data types) and over the "classic" functional features of the language, like: